The Best Massage Oils for an At-Home Spa Day

 It doesn’t have a distinct coconut aroma (which some people might see as a negative) and has a long shelf life.
 Coconut oil shouldn’t be used on those with coconut allergies.

-9. Kukui Nut Oil
+9. Kukui Nut Oil for Multitasking

 This thin oil comes from the Hawaiian Kukui tree and was traditionally used to massage royalty.
 (So fancy.)
 It’s a favorite with celebrities like Lupita Nyongo for moisturizing skin and taming flyaways and often used to soothe sun-damaged skin.
 It has a long shelf-life (usually one to two years) and a neutral odor.

 Other Massage Oils That Are Best Suited for CombiningShea butter: Solid at room temperature, shea butter has a heavy and fairly oily texture on skin, which doesn’t make it ideal for massage.
 When combined with other oils, however, it can create a luxurious experience.
 Note: Shea contains natural latex, so people with latex allergies may want to avoid it.